-Violent Protests in India Turn Deadly After Guru's Rape Conviction - New York Times — Nigeria Today
+Guru's rape conviction sparks riots in India - The Straits Times — Nigeria Today

 |

-Supporters of Indian religious leader Gurmeet Ram Rahim Singh clashed with security forces in Panchkula.
-Credit Cathal Mcnaughton/Reuters.
-NEW DELHI — At least 30 people were killed Friday when violent clashes spread across northern India after a …
+Followers of self-styled "godman" Gurmeet Ram Rahim Singh (right) throwing Followers of self-styled "godman" Gurmeet Ram Rahim Singh throwing stones at security forces during clashes in Panchkula, in Haryana state, after he was convicted of rape.

-Violent protests erupt in India as court convicts guru of rape
+Deadly clashes break out in India after controversial guru found guilty of rape

-Gurmeet Ram Rahim Singh convicted in rape case, at least 30 killed in riots

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.